 A Guided Tour of Full Stack

-Welcome to the first series of events for Philly Women in Tech.
+Welcome to our first series of Tech Training for Women.
 This is a space for junior and mid-level, self-identified women working in software development to learn together.
 We plan to host these events at least twice a year, with each event taking a deeper dive into one aspect of software development.

 As full stack developers, you straddle two separate web development areas: the front end, and the back end.
 While you may only be working in one area of the stack, it’s likely you’ll connect with others working on the other parts.
 With A Guided Tour of Full Stack, we hope to give you a more in-depth view of what’s new and emerging in full stack development, and share best practices and advice.